vscode-elements/elements/CONTRIBUTION.md

 # How to contribute

-Thank you for deciding to contribute to the development of the library.
+Thank you for deciding to contribute to the development of the VSCode Elements.

 If you don’t feel confident enough to submit code changes, you can still contribute.
 Did you find a typo, grammatical error, or unclear documentation?
 Improving the documentation is a valuable